You'll pass UK Customs after baggage reclaim, before you enter the public arrivals area.

 If your journey began in a country outside the European Union, go to the red Customs point if you have goods to declare or use the green exit if you don't.

 If you're travelling with more than €10,000 (or equivalent in other currencies or assets) it must be declared to Customs before you enter or leave the EU.

 Although you are not subject to passport control, you will need to pass through HM Customs after collecting your baggage.

 If you're transferring through Heathrow to a connecting flight you may be able to have your baggage tagged through to your final destination.
 You will still need to declare any items in your hand baggage which are liable for duty.
 For more information please visit the HM Revenue & Customs website.

-For information about bringing goods into the UK, visit the HM Revenue & Customs website or call 0845 010 9000.
+For information about bringing goods into the UK, visit the HM Revenue & Customs website.